 9. Specify the terms and conditions

 Summarize everything you have promised to deliver so far.
 Include what you expect from your prospective buyer in return.
-Add the overall project timeline from start to end, as well as payment methods and payment schedule, incorporating these details into an online digital project management tool.
+Add the overall project timeline from start to end, as well as payment methods and payment schedule, incorporating these details into an online project management tool.
 This way, both of you will be clear on what is being agreed on.

 This step is very important as it outlines all the legal aspects of the deal.
 That is why the terms and conditions section of your proposal needs to be as clear as possible.